 This Question Comes Up In Almost Every Family

-When is it time to take the keys away from mom or dad?
+Should dad still be driving?
+When is it time to take the keys away?
 How do we do it?
 Is there a “one size fits all” approach?
 Is there a kinder, gentler way to do it?
 How do we promote safety, while allowing for mobility and flexibility?

 Vicki Spraul of Gray Matters Alliance has some great insights and solutions for seniors and their transportation needs.